Reopening of Madagascar’s borders

 You should be at the airport of Antananarivo Ivato and do the check in 3 hours prior to departure time for long haul flights (to Europe and Asia), and 2 hours prior to departure time for regional flights (to Mauritius, Reunion, Johannesburg, Nairobi etc.), and the latest 2 hours prior to departure for domestic flights.
 When checking in for the long haul flight, the airline should give you a little emigration sheet that you have to fill in, with your name, flight and passport details, and address.
 You’ll have to give this, together with your passport, at the counter when you enter the departure area (duty free area).
 Once you have entered the departure area, you can’t go out anymore and have to stay there until the plane leaves.
-You can’t go to the restaurants in the public area anymore, but this might change once the new airport building will be open (probably around September 2020).
-So if you want to use up your last Ariary (local currency), you’ll have to do it before check in and take your luggage there.
-There’s a bar in the departure area (duty free area) with drinks and some small snacks, but you have to pay there in USD or Euro.
-There’s a WiFi zone in the duty free area, but you’ll have to buy the access code before entering the area under customs, or use the free access Andilana, they aks for your E-Mail or facebook adress.
+You can’t go to the restaurants in the public area anymore.
+So if you want to use up your last Ariary (local currency), you’ll have to do it before check in.
+There’s a kiosk in the departure area (duty free area) with drinks and some small snacks, but you have to pay there in USD or Euro, and there’ll be a restaurant opening soon.
+There’s a free WiFi zone in the duty free area.
 Please note that you can’t take wooden objects in your hand luggage, please put them in your luggage for check in.
 Please be aware of the porters at the airport, if you can carry or pull your own luggage to the check in, politely refuse their services if they want to carry your luggage, because if you use their services, they’ll expect money, and some of them are not satisfied with some small change.